MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/production-how-to-create-a-forecast.md

 ms.tgt_pltfrm: na
 ms.workload: na
 ms.search.keywords:
-ms.date: 09/04/2017
+ms.date: 10/01/2018
 ms.author: sgroespe
 ms.translationtype: HT
-ms.sourcegitcommit: d7fb34e1c9428a64c71ff47be8bcff174649c00d
+ms.sourcegitcommit: 9dbd92409ba02281f008246194f3ce0c53e4e001
-ms.openlocfilehash: ce71f1a0bd744cfdf62bb71f59829ec09155af32
+ms.openlocfilehash: d0f4d314a33c86d169d6e2dae0b859b879702e5d
 ms.contentlocale: en-nz
-ms.lasthandoff: 03/22/2018
+ms.lasthandoff: 09/28/2018

 ---
-# <a name="create-a-production-forecast"></a>Create a Production Forecast
+# <a name="create-a-demand-forecast"></a>Create a Demand Forecast
-You can create sales and production forecasts with the **Production Forecast** window.
+You can create sales and production forecasts with the **Demand Forecast** window.

 Forecasting functionality is used to create anticipated demand; actual demand is created from sales and production orders.
 During creation of the Master Production Schedule (MPS), the forecast is netted against the sales and production orders.
 The *Component* option on the forecast determines which type of requirements to take into consideration in the netting process.
 If the forecast is for a sales item, only sales orders net the forecast.
 If it is for components, only dependent demand from production order components net the forecast.

 Forecasting allows your company to create "what if" scenarios and efficiently and cost-effectively plan for and meet demand.
 Accurate forecasting can make a critical difference in customer satisfaction levels with regard to order promising dates and on-time delivery.

 ## <a name="sales-forecasts-and-production-forecasts"></a>Sales Forecasts and Production Forecasts
 The forecasting functionality in the program can be used to create sales or production forecasts, in combination or independently.
-For example, most make-to-order companies don't carry finished goods inventory, because each item is produced when it is ordered.
+For example, most make-to-order companies do not carry finished goods inventory, because each item is produced when it is ordered.
 Anticipating orders (sales forecasting) is critical for a reasonable turnaround time on the finished goods (production forecasting).
 As an example, component parts with lengthy delivery times, if not on order or on inventory, can delay production.

 -   The sales forecast is the sales department's best guess at what will be sold in the future, and is specified by item and by period.
 However, the sales forecast is not always adequate for production.
 -   The production forecast is the production planner's projection of how many end items and derived subassemblies to produce in specific periods to meet the forecasted sales.

 In most cases, then, the production planner modifies the sales forecast to fit the conditions of production, yet still satisfies the sales forecast.

-You create forecasts manually in the **Production Forecast** window.
+You create forecasts manually in the **Demand Forecast** window.
 Multiple forecasts can exist in the system, and are differentiated by name and type.
 Forecasts can be copied and edited as necessary.
 Note that only one forecast is valid for planning purposes at a time.

 The forecast consists of a number of records each stating item number, forecast date, and forecasted quantity.
 The forecast of an item covers a period, which is defined by the forecast date and the forecast date of the next (later) forecast record.
 From a planning point of view, the forecasted quantity should be available at the start of the demand period.